Racopokemon/ImageSort/README.md

 * ***Ctrl+V does not work if the text field is focused in the gallery***

 ## Gallery
+* **Make F5 also reload all images!
+Otherwise there is no chance to update images themselves, if they have been updated**
 * General
   * **indicate that a modified image is moved once the currently previewed image changes**
   * **Ctrl delete for 'instant delete' which instantly moves it to system trash?**